herculesinc/pg-dao/README.md

 ### Exiting Transaction Mode

-DAO exits transaction mode when the transaction is either commited or rolled back.
+DAO exits transaction mode when the transaction is either committed or rolled back.

 Committing a transaction can be done via the following methods:
   * dao.sync(true) : Promise<any>;